 When vehicle fires are threatening an exposed structure (Above Right) upgrade the assignment.
 Additional companies are going to be needed to access the structure and check for any extension.
-This fire in New Jersey was a fully-involved stolen SUV in an alley close to a commercial building.
-In addition to being heavily involved, magnesium added to the problem and the heat from the fire broke out a 2' thick glass window on the building.
+This fire in Trenton New Jersey was a fully-involved stolen SUV parked in an alley close to a commercial building.
+In addition to being heavily involved, magnesium added to the problem, and the heat from the fire broke out a 2' thick glass window on the building.
 Luckily there were two back to back 2' windows, the one on the interior side held.
 The buildings 2nd and 3rd floor was constructed of lightweight wood truss (pictured below).
 The drop ceiling plenum area was right above the window.
 Had the second window failed, it would have been a structure fire.
-The nozzleman (B-Rob) does a good job quickly applying water to the exposed structure on approach, then aggressively knocking down the vehicle fire.
+The nozzleman does a good job quickly applying water to the exposed structure on approach, then aggressively knocking down the vehicle fire.
 (Above Left)

 VEHICLE FIRES WITH EXPOSURE

 Truck fires on bridges can be a nightmare.
-From access, fire location, high winds, visibility problems, traffic, running fuel, and rescue operations will all be a challenge.
+From access, fire location, high winds, visibility problems, traffic, running fuel, and rescue operations will all be a major challenge.

 Is this really a good spot to stand?
 Explosion at 0:02 in video.
 Remember, you still have all the dangers of your conventional vehicle fires.

 This tractor trailer (L) fire on an overpass with high winds during rush hour traffic.
 Some problems encountered here were traffic congestion, hazards to the vehicles traveling below from flying debris and high winds disturbing hose streams.